A brief introduction about parking stop installation standards!

 How to install rubber parking stops?

-If you are a DIY person and have an idea of how to use a hammer, drilling machine, and similar tools, you may wish to install rubber parking stops in your on-street parking garage or other parking options on your own.
-If that is the case, the below guide will tell you how you can install a parking stop like professionals in a few simple steps.
+If you are a DIY person and know how to use a hammer, drilling machine, and similar tools, you may wish to install rubber parking stops in your on-street parking garage or other options.

 - Step 2: Mark your chosen area with chalk.